getsolus/help-center-docs/docs/packaging/submitting-a-package.md

 For more information on suitable commit messages, please check the [tooling central documentation](https://github.com/solus-project/tooling-central/blob/master/README.rst#using-git).

-- If you want to link this pull request to an existing issue, simply mention it in your commit message: `The inclusion of <somepackage> fixes #1234`
+- If you want to link this pull request to an existing issue, simply mention it in your commit message (use the full URL): `The inclusion of <somepackage> fixes https://github.com/getsolus/packages/issues/123`
-- If you need a change to depend on another change, mention it in the commit message too: `Depends on #123`
+- If you need a change to depend on another change, mention it in the commit message too (use the full URL): `Depends on https://github.com/getsolus/packages/issues/234`

 ### Submitting the Pull Request for Review